AuspeXeu/openvpn-status/README.md

 ## Build

-Before the application is ready to run, the frontend needs to be build.
+Before the application is ready to run, the frontend needs to be built.
 This is done using npm.

 ``npm run build``